roman-milk/roman-milk.github.io/penny.md

  "Mark has the same schedule as Penny."

  "I guess I'll have to come back on Wednesday then."
-Report_Story #2